Nukesor/sticker-finder/README.md

     /delete_set [name] Completely delete a set
-    /show_sticker [file_id] Command sends the corresponding sticker for the given Id /show_id Show file id of sticker you replied to
+    /show_sticker [file_id] Command sends the corresponding sticker for the given Id /show_id Show file id of sticker you replied to /authorize [user_id] Allow this user to access a secured instance.